peter50216/trailblazer.github.io/users.md

 ---
 layout: newsletter
 title: "Companies using Trailblazer"
-description: "Trailblazer is a high-level architecture for Ruby.
-Many companies base their software on it.
+description: "Many companies use the Trailblazer architecture in their software.
 And love it."
 ---

 # Companies using Trailblazer